Well-chosen words on music, movies and politics, with the occasional special guest.

 Editor’s Note: To contact Eric Alterman, use this form.

-My new Forward column is called “Will the One-State Solution Become the Only Solution?” and it’s here.
+My new Nation column is called “Sheldon Adelson and the End of American Anti-Semitism” and it’s here.

 Now here’s Reed: